AstraZeneca/runnable/docs/concepts/modes-implementations/extensions.md

 [advanced use of as-is](../../../examples/#advanced_use_as-is)

 Extensions that are being actively worked on and listed to be released as part of ```magnus-extensions```

 - local-aws-batch : A decentralized AWS batch compute
 - aws-step-function: Translates the dag into a Step function.

+## Step over-rides

+Individual steps can provide custom config specific to a mode implementation by using ```mode_config``` block in the step definition.
+An example of such over-ride can be seen in ```local-container``` which over-rides the default global docker image to run.

 ```python
 # You can find this in the source code at: magnus/executor.py along with a few example